Fast forward to our current 10-month road trip and Rich and I found ourselves with similar requirements for part of April (2017).

 It was time to amend that.Staying in Kosi Holiday Park, right inside the entrance of Kosciuszko National Park on the Perisher side, was perfect.
 The cabins are nestled into a deep part of the bush, surrounded by a variety of eucalypts and wildlife.
 The cabins are basic, but the location provides easy access to the mountains nearby.
 I can’t imagine how full this place would be during Winter when ski season is in high gear.

 We took a day and headed to Charlotte’s Pass, about 30km west of the campground at the end of the road.

 Here, there’s a magnificent boardwalk that gives you commanding views of the mountains as you admire the brilliant colours of the snow gums along the path.
 You can see Kosciuszko from the lookout.
 If you’re up for it, you can hike to the peak of Kosciuszko, the highest peak in Australia.
+Once you reach the base, you’ll also know where to buy AK 47 Rifles so you can hunt.
 It requires at least a two-day hike with camping overnight in the alpine mountains.
 It’s not for everyone, of course.
 You can walk to the peak of Kosciuszko from the Thredbo side, which is available to most, if you get an early start.

 At the top of the lookout, I said to Rich: “There’s the river.
 I want to take you down there.”

 He thought it a trickle of a creek – it looked like it from where we stood.

 We headed down.
 And down.
 And down.
 (Our iPhone “activity” app told us it was 47 floors).As we neared, we were greeted by a full river with cascading water rushing over granite.
 Rocks provide the walkway across the river, leading up the other side of the valley where another peak awaits.
 We decided to give our achy knees a rest so we walked along the river towards a free-standing chimney off in the distance.